BUT surprise, surprise – the beaches were not all that great! If you want beautiful beaches and whatnot, get your ass to Paros or Naxos.

 Santorini does have beaches, don’t get me wrong – I went to the red beach, which was cool and all, but it didn’t have that super soft sand that you may picture.
 It was more like fiber-y chunks of tree bark.

 And I was not in it for the romantic nights or Greek men because I had a boyfriend at the time.
-But I WAS nervous to go to Santorini solo because I thought it would be literally all couples and I’d feel super lame and left out alone forever.
+But I WAS nervous to go to Santorini solo because I thought it would literally be all couples and I’d feel super lame and left out and alone forever.

 Yet nay – it was not like that at all!
 I met two other solo female travelers in my hostel Fira Backpackers on the first night and we went to see the sunset in Oia together.
 SO HA, take that silly brain.

-The next day Andrew arrived (my friend I’d made in Athens!) and I met another solo female that was staying in his room in our hostel!
+The next day Andrew arrived (the friend I’d made several days before in Athens) and I met another solo female that was staying in his room in our hostel!
 Basically if you’re a solo female and you really wanna go to Santorini you should 100% do it.
 There will def be couples (quite a few when we went to see the sunset) but I guarantee there’ll be some other single ladies there, too!

-I went there right before the tourist season (I was there in early June) and it was already starting to get crowded.
+I went there right before the tourist season in early June, and it was already starting to get crowded.
 If you’re going to go, I would HIGHLY discourage you from going in July or August, as it’s been rumored to feel like Disneyland.
+I think fall and spring are definitely the best seasons to go!

 SEE THE SUNSET SOMEWHERE

 I mean, I don’t think the sunset in Oia was the most beautiful freaking sunset I’d ever seen in my entire life (and the crowds of people around didn’t make it any better, lol) but it was still pretty freaking gorgeous.
-You literally see the sun sink into the water, which is cool.
+You literally see the sun sink into the water, which is cool, and everyone claps after it’s over.

-THE VOLCANO/HOT SPRINGS TOUR WAS PRETTY COOLI think it was €20, and you take a boat ride (on a cool looking boat!!) over to an island where you hike to a volcano.
+THE VOLCANO/HOT SPRINGS TOUR WAS PRETTY COOLIt was only €20, and you take a boat ride (on a cool looking boat!!) over to an island where you hike to a volcano.
 The volcano itself was kinda anitclimactic (it’s like a small amount of smoke rising from a small hole) but the guides are pretty knowledgable and give you some good info.

 Then, they take you to some ‘hot’ springs (spoiler alert: they were definitely more lukewarm than anything) and you put mud all over yourself.
 Then you ride the boat back.
 I thought it was pretty cool overall, and totally worth the money.